cherenkov-plenoscope/pypoolparty/tutorial/README.rst

     np.float64(22.276669409945463)

-To compute the results, one for each job, we can loop over the jobs
+To compute the results, one result for each job, we can loop over the jobs

 .. code:: python